AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

-## A sneak peek into the Airbnb activity in Boston
+## A Sneak Peek into the Airbnb Activity in Boston

 ### Introduction